First Time Car Insurance Buyer's Guide: What You Need to Know in 2026

 Driver Training and Defensive Driving Courses

-Completing an accredited driver's education or defensive driving course can reduce premiums by 5–20%, saving $50–$200 annually.
-Many insurers offer this discount to new drivers who complete approved programs, and some states mandate these discounts.
-Check with your insurer for a list of approved courses.
+Completing an accredited driver's education or defensive driving course can reduce premiums by 5–15%.
+State Farm's Steer Clear program is specifically designed for drivers under 25, and GEICO, Allstate, and USAA all offer discounts for approved defensive driving courses.
+Check with your insurer for a list of approved programs.

 Usage-Based and Telematics Programs